system76/tech-docs/src/models/gaze15/repairs.md

 The battery provides primary power whenever the system is unplugged.

+The model number for the Gazelle 15's battery is `NH50BAT-4`; the original part number may be `6-87-NH50S-41C01` or `6-87-NH50S-42D01`, depending on the production date of the machine.
+Third-party battery sellers may list one or both of these numbers, and may offer other compatible part numbers with the same model number.
+You can also [contact System76](https://support.system76.com) to purchase a replacement battery.

 **Tools required:** None
 **Time estimate:** 1 minute
 **Difficulty:** Easy <span style="color:green;">●</span>